 Some people are more comfortable calling for shipping instructions.
-During peak ice season, we sometimes receive a high volume of calls, making it impossible to get to all customers who phone in.
-For this reason, strongly consider using the on-line form or email rather than calling.
-In your email, please provide your name, complete address, and phone #.
+During peak ice season we sometimes receive high volumes of calls, making it impossible to get to all customers who phone in.
+For this reason, strongly consider using our online form or email rather than calling.
+In your email, please provide your name, complete address, and cell phone #.
 Please indicate what model Marcum you have, approximate date of purchase, and what has gone wrong with it.